decentstack/decentstack/docs/middleware_interface.md

 peer connection.

 > But more importantly, the abstraction should make it easier to develop
-> decentralized services and applications, and make life a bit easier for those who enjoy hacking on the decentralized infrastructure.
+> decentralized services and applications, and make life a bit more fun for those who enjoy hacking on the infrastructure.

-The interface is not intended as a lock-in or a replacement for existing standards, if you for any reason don't want to use Decentstack as a middleware host, it should be an easy task to implement your own middleware host using the specification below.
+The interface is not intended as a lock-in or a replacement for existing standards, if you for any reason don't want to use Decentstack as a middleware host, it should be an ~~easy task~~ chore to implement your own middleware host using the specification below.